gabiudrescu/website/content/post/2-hello-hugo/index.md

 - check everything locally it works well
 - git commit & git push

 and in 30 seconds it's done.
 I have posted a new blog post or a modification to my website.
+This strategy is called [JAMStack](https://jamstack.org/).
+You can read more about how it works for a big site like SmashingMagazine [here](https://www.netlify.com/blog/2017/03/16/smashing-magazine-just-got-10x-faster/).

 ## **Drawbacks**